 The Belle Isle Daffodil Project has become a true community effort, garnering strong support from a variety of sources: the Belle Isle Conservancy, Michigan Department of Natural Resources (now managing the island as a state park), local businesses, school groups, and others.
 Proceeds from the April luncheon and other donations fund the purchase of bulbs.
 Each fall, volunteer groups from Farm & Garden branches, schools, companies, nonprofit organizations, and the MDNR come together to plant thousands of bulbs in various locations.

 The Belle Isle daffodils are now an eagerly anticipated rite of spring for many metro Detroiters – people call the Conservancy to ask if the daffodils are blooming, and make it a point to view the glorious sight of “a host of golden daffodils, fluttering and dancing in the breeze,” as captured in the timeless poem by William Wordsworth.

-Join the Michigan Division in this uplifting effort – attend the annual luncheon, make a donation (every $1 purchases 5 bulbs), help plant bulbs in the fall, spread the word!
+Join the Michigan Division in this uplifting effort – attend the annual luncheon, make a donation, help plant bulbs this fall, and spread the word.